sciventures/bitmarket-magento/README.md

 # Usage

 Once enabled, your customers will be given the option to pay with Bitcoins.
-Once they checkout they are redirected to a full screen BitPay invoice to pay for the order.
+Once they checkout they are redirected to a full screen Bitcoin via Bitmarket invoice to pay for the order.

 As a merchant, the orders in your Magento store can be treated as any other order.